Charlie Jacobs: Equestrianism

-Jacobs is also an avid equestrian, having served on the United States Equestrian Team.
-His family shares his love for horses and show jumping, and took a trip together to Lake Placid weeks after winning the Stanley Cup.
-In July 2009, Jacobs and his brother Lou finished first and second, respectively, at the $75,000 stake Lake Placid Hermes Grand Prix.
+Jacobs is also an avid equestrian, having been on the United States Equestrian Team.
+His family shares his love for horses and show jumping.

-Jacobs has emerged victorious at numerous national events, including competitions in Florida, Michigan, Massachusetts, New York, New Hampshire, and Vermont.
-In both 2011 and 2012, Jacobs won the Summer Showcase Grand Prix, hosted at Fieldstone Show Park in Halifax, Massachusetts.
-He won both the Mar-a-Lago Club Grand Prix and the Ruby et Violette WEF Challenge Cup at the FTI Consulting Winter Equestrian Festival (FTI WEF) in January 2013.
-Jacobs also competed in the August 2013 Welcome Stake in Hampton Falls, New Hampshire, narrowly missing a first-place finish by just half a second.
+Jacobs won national and international events.

 Internationally, Jacobs traveled to the CSIO-W Buenos Aires event with the United States Show Jumping Team in both 2011 and 2012, competing in the FEI Nations Cup.
 In 2011, the team finished fifth overall and Jacobs won three events, including the Ericsson Grand Prix and the Nissan International Speed Derby.
 In 2012, the team won first prize in the Nations Cup, beating out Canada and Argentina (who tied for second).
 Jacobs repeated his victory in the International Speed Derby, and also finished fifth in the World Cup Qualifying Grand Prix.
-In June 2013, Jacobs placed third in the Spruce Meadows "National" tournament in Calgary, Alberta.
-He was also named first alternate for the June 2013 Nation's Cup event at Spruce Meadows' Continental tournament.

 Jacobs completed the 2011 Show Jumping Hall of Fame Jumper Classic Series in first place in the East Conference's Amateur-Owner Division.
 He finished the series with 645 points.

 Jacobs won the 2013 $50,000 Holiday & Horses Wellington Qualifier in Wellington, Florida, receiving the $50,000 grand prize.
 Jacobs competed on his horse Flaming Star.
 The event was held from November 30 to December 1, 2013.

+Jacobs has competed on numerous Nations Cup Teams for USA Equestrian.
+He is a four-time World Cup Veteran, having placed in the top 20 riders in the World Cup Final two times.